5 Membership entitlements not transferable

-(1) The association may hold a postal ballot to determine any issue or proposal (other than an appeal under clause 12).
+(1) The association may hold a postal or electronic ballot to determine any issue or proposal (other than an appeal under clause 12).

-(2) A postal ballot is to be conducted in accordance with Schedule 3 to the Regulation.
+(2) A postal or electronic ballot is to be conducted in accordance with Schedule 3 to the Regulation.

 Part 5 Miscellaneous